 The NHS describes early menopause as when periods stop before the age of 45, but for many women that’s just the tip of the iceberg, as they face a difficult, if not devastating, transition that can negatively affect their health and fertility.

-Most women start the menopause between 45-55; their periods become less frequent and their ovaries stop releasing eggs.
+Most women start the menopause between 45-55; their periods become less frequent and their ovaries stop releasing eggs, but early menopause does happen to others.

 In the lead-up to this many women experience the perimenopause, when the ovaries start to produce less oestrogen and they begin to experience symptoms.
 When a women has reached 12 months without periods, she has reached menopause.
 In the UK, the average age for this is 51 but some face theirs years, if not decades, earlier.